it-at-m/swim/dms-service/README.md

 The `type` attribute of a use case defines what type of resource is created in the DMS.

-- `inbox`: Creates an ContentObject inside a given Inbox.
+- `inbox_content_object`: Creates an ContentObject inside a given Inbox.
-- `incoming_object`: Creates an Incoming (with a ContentObject) inside a given Procedure or the OU work queue of the user.
+- `procedure_incoming`: Creates an Incoming (with a ContentObject) inside a given Procedure or the OU work queue of the user.
 - `metadata_file`: Resolve target type via metadata file.
 See [Configuration](#configuration) `metadata-dms-target-key` and [Metadata file](#metadata-file).

 ### Coo source